 The award letter lists the maximum amount you are allowed to earn in your work-study job.
 You cannot earn more than the award amount during an academic year.

 Most students can earn their award amount by working 10 – 15 hours per week, if they begin working in August.
 The maximum allotted hours are 20 hours per week.
 The standard award amount will not exceed $3000 per year.
 If there is an additional need, and we have additional funds, you may request an increase in your work-study award.
 If you receive a new scholarship or grant, your work-study award may have to be reduced or canceled.

 Students are paid on the 15th of each month.
-All time sheets are due in the Financial Aid Office by the 3rd day of each month at the Main Campus and on the last day of the mo, unless otherwise requested by the work-study coordinator.
+All time sheets are due in the Financial Aid Office by the 3rd day of each month at the Main Campus and on the last day of the month, unless otherwise requested by the work-study coordinator.
 All time sheets should be accurate and signed by the supervisor.
 Any time sheet that is not signed will not be processed for payment.
 It is the responsibility of the student to ensure that time sheets are turned in on time with correct signatures.

 WHAT ARE THE RULES AND REGULATIONS?